-During 2000, the Company and its subsidiaries paid Knollwood, L.L.C. ("Knollwood"), a company owned by C. Berdon Lawrence, the Chairman of the Board of the Company, approximately \$112,000 for air transportation services and other services provided by Knollwood.
-Such services were in the ordinary course of business of the Company and Knollwood and were entered into on an arm's-length basis.
-The Company anticipates that similar services will be rendered in 2001.
+During 2001, the Company and its subsidiaries paid Knollwood, L.L.C. ("Knollwood"), a company owned by C. Berdon Lawrence, the Chairman of the Board of the Company, \$323,000 for air transportation services provided by Knollwood.
+Such services were in the ordinary course of business of the Company and Knollwood.
+The Company anticipates that similar services will be rendered in 2002.